parsamrrelax/network-checker/README.md

 ## Features

+### Internet Diagnostics
+A set of automated tests for different network protocols, DNS providers, websites accessibility and more.
+Ready to be analyzed with AI.

 ### Domain Checker
 Scan most visited domains to check which ones are accessible.
 With the ability to add custom ones!